griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 merged <- FindNeighbors(merged, dims = 1:PC)
 ```

-We then run `FindClusters` were our cells will be grouped toegether based on similarity. `FindNeighbors` focuses on finding the nearest neighbors of a single data point,  whil `FindClusters` deals with grouping multiple data points into clusters based on their similarities.
-More extensive explanations found [here](https://www.biostars.org/p/9572463/),
+We then run `FindClusters` where our cells will be grouped together based on similarity. `FindNeighbors` focuses on finding the nearest neighbors of a single data point,  while `FindClusters` deals with grouping multiple data points into clusters based on their similarities.
+More extensive explanations are found [here](https://www.biostars.org/p/9572463/),

 ```R
 merged <- FindClusters(merged, resolution = 1.2, cluster.name = 'seurat_clusters_res1.2')